syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 ///Create a new Word document. using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document.
+    //Add a new section to the document.
     IWSection section = document.AddSection();
-    //Add new paragraph to the section.
+    //Add a new paragraph to the section.
     IWParagraph firstParagraph = section.AddParagraph();
-    //Get the image as byte array.
-    byte[] imageBytes = File.ReadAllBytes(Buyers.png);
+    //Get the image as a byte array. byte[] imageBytes = File.ReadAllBytes(Buyers.png);
-    //Get the SVG image as byte array. byte[] svgData = File.ReadAllBytes(Buyers.svg");
+    //Get the SVG image as a byte array. byte[] svgData = File.ReadAllBytes(Buyers.svg");
     //Add SVG image to the paragraph.
     IWPicture picture = firstParagraph.AppendPicture(svgData, imageBytes);